Well, it was a short stay, though.

 There were many facilities in the garden, too.

 Many of the guests arrived here much earlier than us and seemed to have enjoyed the facilities and some more events, which we should have done.

 Well, for us, Aomori prefecture was just this and on the next day we went back to Iwate prefecture.

 Some day, we will come back and travel around.

-Especially I was very attracted to the embroidery called Kogin-zashi which I saw at the shop of the accommodation, so I would like to go to Tsugaru region where this embroidery was born.
+I was especially attracted to the embroidery called Kogin-zashi which I saw at the shop of the accommodation, so I would like to go to Tsugaru region where this embroidery originates.